RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 *****

-.. _Create Windows instance and install-IIS:
+.. _Launch Windows Instance and Install-IIS:

-Create Windows instance and install-IIS
+Launch Windows Instance and Install-IIS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Add Provider
- * In Settings, under DevopsSetup -> Providers add a New provider by entering the valid details
+ * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details

 2. Add VMImage for Windows(Public AMI to be added for Windows2012)
- * In Settings, under Gallery setup -> VMImage add a New VMImage for Windows
+ * In Settings, under Gallery setup -> VMImage, add a New VMImage for Windows

 3. Create Blueprint using Windows base image by adding IIS cookbook to runlist
  * In Design, under OSImage template type select windows template and create blueprint by entering the other details and by adding **iis** cookbook in configure runlist parameters and save